CornellCAC/dev-env/README.md

 In general, things in category (1) should always be managed with version control and/or backed up, depending on the type of data.
-The same might be true for much of version (2), though we take the approach of assuming Synchthing will handle it initially for convenience, and if the configuration is deemed to be of high-value, it may be elevated to the persistent category and handled by version control (e.g., by modifiying a Dockerfile, Nix expression, etc that is maintained by version control).
+The same might be true for much of version (2), though we take the approach of assuming Synchthing will handle it initially for convenience, and if the configuration is deemed to be of high-value, it may be elevated to the persistent category and handled by version control (e.g., by modifying a Dockerfile, Nix expression, etc that is maintained by version control).

 It is probably best to not use Syncthing and version-control on the same files, as one might clobber the other (imagine you forgot to commit some files at home, and then you go in to work the next day and start editing, only to have the same file at home overwritten by Syncthing).